Top Things to Do in Split

 There are a few islands that are located quite close to Split and at the furthest one, Biševo Island, you’ll find the Blue Cave, one of the natural wonders of Croatia.
 It will take you a long time to get to the Blue Cave, and therefore, we suggest taking a tour that will also take you to some of the most beautiful places around the nearby islands.
 You should know that swimming isn’t allowed in the Blue Cave and that each boat can only stay there 10-20 minutes.

 Insider Tip: Read the reviews of the different tours before deciding which one to take.
 Also, aim for a tour that promises no more than 4-5 stops or you’ll end up rushing from one place to the other without having enough time to explore each location.
+Check this highly-recommended Blue Cave Tour from Split – it is a bit more expensive but it has great reviews and since you are going to spend a full day on the boat, it is worth it in our opinion.

 Visit One of the Nearby Islands: Hvar, Brac, Solta and Vis